dmitrybykovsky/hudi/docker/README.md

     --property schema.registry.url=http://schema-registry:8081 \
     --topic dbserver1-postgres.inventory.customers
 ```
 Note that the updated record has been ingested into Kafka.
-Also note the following:
-   * before image ("before" section of avro records) is populated with the previous version of corresponding postgres tables
-   * after image ("after" section of avro records) is populated with the current version of corresponding postgres tables
-   * operation ("op field of avro record") is set to 'u'
-   * ts_ms is a kafka ingestion timestamp populated by Debezium Kafka Connector

 In ETL terminal:
 ```